AdarrFX/tech-challenge/README.md

 Error Handling:
-- API error handling messages if there is an API error
+- API error handling messages if there is an API error }
-- Can use alert boxes (Maybe the sweet alerts library later?)
-}

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).